Skip to content

 What we see in the files is that transactions run through a competitive process generally close at a higher price — or on better terms — than what the seller would have gotten negotiating alone with a single buyer.

 The size of the gain varies a lot from one file to another.
-The example below illustrates one possible scenario — not a market average, and not a guarantee.
+The example below illustrates the price side only: one possible scenario, not a market average, and not a guarantee.

 The numbers in an example